TheOldPequliar/amigos-world-monitor/_notes/for-the-girls.md

 *(first-draft thoughts, rewrite in my voice whenever)*

 - I followed my parents strictly because I thought they had the answer.
 They didn't — nobody does.
 I want you to follow me because you love me, not because you think I have the answer.
 - The world is strange.
 Grown-ups don't agree about what's happening.
 I don't know what's going to happen either.
-But we're here, we're having dinner, the dog is on the floor, and we'll figure it out as it comes.
+But we're here, we're having dinner, laughing telling stories, and we'll figure it out as it comes.
 - I don't know exactly what a prayer is.
 I do know how to pay attention.
 (Mary Oliver said it first.
 She's right.)
 - If something is enjoyable, that's not evidence it doesn't matter.
 Sometimes the enjoyment is the proof the thing is alive.
 - The people you love will disappoint you, and you will disappoint them.
 That's not a failure.
 That's what being close to someone is.
 The question is whether you keep showing up.